Rishikant181/Saavn-DL-Legacy/README.md

 Type: python saavndl.py --help for usage.

 *NOTE* This tool is still in early stages.
 Now it works as a basic downloader.
 Improvements are bound to happen.

+*WARNING* : USE THIS FOR EDUCATIONAL PURPOSE ONLY!